 Many women internalize this as: "I'm broken.
 I'm not a real woman."
 That's the lie that endometriosis tells you, and it's almost never true.
 But the pain is so real, and the shame is so powerful, that you start to believe it anyway.

-Effective treatment combines surgical excision (which reduced deep dyspareunia from median 6/10 to 2/10 in a multicenter study of 4,721 women), pelvic floor physiotherapy (ACOG-recommended for dyspareunia), and psychological interventions (a meta-analysis of 7 RCTs found significant reduction in dyspareunia, SMD -0.54).
+Effective treatment combines surgical excision (which reduced deep dyspareunia from a median of 6/10 to 2/10 at 24 months in a multicenter cohort of 4,721 women), pelvic floor physiotherapy (ACOG-recommended for dyspareunia), and psychological interventions (a meta-analysis of 7 RCTs found significant reduction in dyspareunia, SMD -0.54).
 All three dimensions must be addressed.

-Surgical excision of lesions: A multicenter prospective cohort study (n=4,721) found that laparoscopic excision of deep rectovaginal endometriosis was associated with significant reduction in deep dyspareunia at 24 months — from a preoperative median of 6 to a postoperative score of 2 on a 0-10 scale.
+Surgical excision of lesions: A multicenter prospective cohort study across 51 specialist endometriosis centres (n=4,721) found that laparoscopic excision of deep rectovaginal endometriosis was associated with significant reduction in deep dyspareunia — from a preoperative median of 6/10 to 1/10 at 6 months, sustained at a median of 2/10 at 24 months.
 In another study, deep dyspareunia improved significantly in 75.8% of cases and disappeared totally in 59.7% after nerve-sparing complete excision.
-However, about 4.8% experienced worsening, and 5.8-7.7% of women with no preoperative dyspareunia developed de novo symptoms after surgery.
+However, about 4.8% experienced worsening, and 5.8–7.7% of women with no preoperative dyspareunia developed de novo symptoms after surgery.

 Pelvic floor physical therapy: ACOG recommends pelvic floor physical therapy for women with dyspareunia due to pelvic floor dysfunction.
 A systematic review and meta-analysis found that pelvic floor physiotherapy may contribute to improvements in endometriosis-related pain and quality of life.
 This is not kegels — it's internal and external soft-tissue mobilization, myofascial release, trigger-point pressure, biofeedback, and active retraining focused on relaxation.